MGX: Near-Zero Overhead Memory Protection for Data-Intensive Accelerators: Discussion

-The inter-prediction block can generate the version number for reading previously decoded frames based on the current frame number ($F$).
-For the IBPB sequence in Figure \ref{fig:h264-frames2}, a P frame reads only from the last I frame -- hence needing to call getVN(S$_{MgX}$,~$F-$2).
+The inter-prediction block can generate the VN for reading previously decoded frames based on the current frame number ($F$).
+For the decoding of the IBPB sequence in Figure \ref{fig:h264-frames}, a P-frame is read only from the last I-frame, thus (CTR$_\text{IN}~||~F-2$) is used as the VN value.
 Note that the frame number represents the display order of the frames, not the order of decoding.
-For decoding a B frame, frames from both directions are read; the version numbers can be obtained by calling getVN(S$_{MgX}$,~$F-$1) and getVN(S$_{MgX}$,~$F+$1).
+For decoding a B frame, frames from both directions are read; the VNs can be set to (CTR$_\text{IN}~||~F-1$) and (CTR$_\text{IN}~||~F+1$), respectively.

-We added the MgX encryption to the H.264 decoder and performed an RTL simulation and verified functional correctness.
+We apply the MGX scheme to the H.264 decoder, performed an RTL simulation and checked functional correctness.
 The memory access pattern is illustrated in Figure~\ref{fig:h264-plot} where there are three frame buffers in memory, one for the currently decoded frame and two for reference frames.
 The blue dots indicate writes and the pink dots indicate reads.
-Because the frame number ($F$) increments after writing each frame, our scheme ensures that a version number is different for each write to a memory location.
+Because the frame number increments after writing a frame, our scheme ensures that a version number is different for each write to a memory location.
 While not clear from the figure due to a limited resolution, we verified that each location in the output buffer is written only once per frame.
-The figure also shows that MgX can handle a dynamic and irregular read pattern.
+The figure also shows that MGX can handle a dynamic and irregular read pattern.